 I’m not a rheumatologist; can I submit an abstract?

-What are the different types of annual meeting abstract programs?
+What are the different types of Annual Meeting abstract programs?

-Young investigators with less than six years of experience may also submit an abstract that has been submitted to the ACR or ARHP general program to the Basic Research Conference (BRC) or Clinical Research Conference (CRC).
-Accepted BRC and CRC abstract presentations will be held during the pre-meeting sessions on November 3.
+Basic Research Conference (BRC) or Clinical Research Conference (CRC) Abstracts: Young investigators with less than six years of experience may submit an abstract that has also been submitted to the ACR or ARP general program to the Basic Research Conference (BRC) or Clinical Research Conference (CRC) for consideration.
+Accepted BRC and CRC abstract presentations will be held during the pre-meeting sessions on October 19.
 Acceptance to either conference does not remove the abstract from the general program.
-To be considered for the BRC or CRC program, you must check the appropriate submission type at the beginning of submission process to indicate if you want your abstract considered for inclusion in either conference.
+To be considered for the BRC or CRC program, you must check the appropriate submission type at the beginning of submission process to have the abstract considered for inclusion in either conference.